Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 A Broader Mind

-At Vrije Universiteit Amsterdam, you don’t just become something, you become someone.
-Someone with academic expertise and a focus on society.
+At VU Amsterdam you don’t just become something, you become someone.
+Develop 'A Broader Mind!'

 Studying with A Broader Mind